akka/akka/akka-docs/rst/scala/persistence.rst

 Journal plugin API
 ------------------

-A journal plugin either extends ``SyncWriteJournal`` or ``AsyncWriteJournal``.  ``SyncWriteJournal`` is an actor that should be extended when the storage backend API only supports synchronous, blocking writes.
-In this case, the methods to be implemented are:

-.. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/SyncWriteJournal.scala#journal-plugin-api
+A journal plugin extends ``AsyncWriteJournal``.

-``AsyncWriteJournal`` is an actor that should be extended if the storage backend API supports asynchronous, non-blocking writes.
-In this case, the methods to be implemented are:
+``AsyncWriteJournal`` is an actor and the methods to be implemented are:

 .. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/AsyncWriteJournal.scala#journal-plugin-api

-Message replays and sequence number recovery are always asynchronous, therefore, any journal plugin must implement:
+If the storage backend API only supports synchronous, blocking writes, the methods should be implemented as:

+.. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#sync-journal-plugin-api

+A journal plugin must also implement the methods defined in ``AsyncRecovery`` for replays and sequence number recovery:

 .. includecode:: ../../../akka-persistence/src/main/scala/akka/persistence/journal/AsyncRecovery.scala#journal-plugin-api